Find Nursing Schools

 Find Schools Near

-Position Description Assess patient health problems and needs, develop and implement nursing care plans, and maintain medical records.
+Example of Registered Nurse (RN) Job Assess patient health problems and needs, develop and implement nursing care plans, and maintain medical records.
 Administer nursing care to ill, injured, convalescent, or disabled patients.
 May advise patients on health maintenance and disease prevention or provide case management.
 Licensing or registration required.

-Life As a Registered Nurse (RN): What Do They Do?
+Life As a Registered Nurse (RN)

-Registered Nurse (RN) Skills
+Registered Nurse (RN) Needed Skills

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.